bilegt-bat-ochir/autonomous/step2.md

   ![](./images/step2/1.createATP-cont3_4.PNG)

-- Here is the short video of steps provisioning my ATP instance:
+## Here is the short summary video of provisioning ATP instance:

   ![](./images/step2/1.createATP.gif)

 Now you have two autonomous databases, **Autonomous Transaction Processing** and **ALWAYS FREE ATP**.

-You may continue to next step
+## You may continue to next step
 - [Explore Autonomous database console](step3.md)